 -Specific plans for sudden illness, complications, infection (including COVID-19), care if dying.

--Use RED-MAP to talk about CPR if it would not work or leave the person in much poorer health.
+-Use RED-MAP to talk about CPR (as part of a wider ACP discussion) if it would not work or leave the person in much poorer health.

 -Review medications; plan for anticipatory medicines, if appropriate.